15 min read

 👉 If this rings true to you, find out the types of folder-gluer packaging equipment and the benefits they can offer for your company!

 At IMPACK, we are incredibly passionate about educating our customers on what is right for them.
 This means doing everything we can to help you make the best and most fitting decision for your company.
 This also means talking about products that we do not sell since we’ve made it our goal to become the #1 go-to educational resource for folder-gluer packers.

 I understand it is not easy to decide on a folder-gluer packer and it can be even harder convincing people in your organization on why you need one.
-Therefore, before you pull the trigger, I suggest you check out the following article: What Folder-Gluer Packer is Right for You? (& How to Choose)
+Therefore, before you pull the trigger, I strongly suggest you check out the following article: What Folder-Gluer Packer is Right for You? (& How to Choose)